 The Positive of the battery should be connected to the Positive DC input terminal of the inverter (9, Fig 6.1) and the Negative of the battery should be connected to the Negative DC input terminal of the inverter (8, Fig 6.1).
-A reversal of polarity (the Positive of the battery wrongly connected to the Negative DC input terminal of the inverter and the Negative of the battery wrongly connected to the Positive DC input terminal of the inverter and the Negative of the battery wrongly connected to the Positive DC input terminal of the inverter and the Negative of the battery wrongly connected to the Positive DC input terminal of the inverter and the Negative of the battery wrongly connected to the Positive DC input terminal of the inverter and the Negative of the battery wrongly connected to the Positive DC input terminal of the inverter and the Negative of the battery wrongly connected to the Positive DC input terminal of the inverter and the Negative of the battery wrongly connected to the Positive DC input terminal of the inverter and the Negative of the battery wrongly connected to the Positive DC input terminal of the inverter and the Negative OC input terminal of the inverter and the Negative DC input terminal of the inverter will be dead.
-Green LED marked "POWER" (2, Fig 6.1) and the Status LED on the GFCI (5C, Fig 6.1) will be switched OFF and there will be no AC output.
+A reversal of polarity (the Positive of the battery wrongly connected to the Negative DC input terminal of the inverter and the Negative of the battery wrongly connected to the Positive DC input terminal of the inverter) will blow the external / internal DC side fuses.
+If the DC side fuse is blown, the inverter will be dead.
+Green LED marked "POWER ON" (2, Fig 6.1) and the Status LED on the GFCI (5C, Fig 6.1) will be switched OFF and there will be no AC output.